Do You Need to Break the Bank to Break a Leg? Your Guide to Acting Education Costs

 Acting teacher with studentsMonkey Business Images/Shutterstock

-In general, acting classes cost between $150 and $2,000, a number that varies greatly depending on location, size of the class, and reputation of the educator.
-Group acting lessons typically run between $20 to $80 per hour in Los Angeles and New York City.
+In general, in-person acting classes cost between a few hundred and a few thousand dollars, a number that varies greatly depending on location, size of the class, and reputation of the educator.
+Group acting lessons typically run between $30 to $90 per hour in Los Angeles and New York City.
 Outside of those major markets, that range mostly holds.
-The Texas Actors Workshop based in San Antonio, for example, offers four sessions at $180; in Atlanta, Drama Inc. holds 6-week on-camera courses for $425; the Portland Actors Conservatory does a scene study course for $250.
+For example, in Atlanta, Drama Inc. holds six-week on-camera basics courses for $475, and the Portland Actors Conservatory in Oregon runs a six-week scene study course for $225.

 Acting coach working with studentChristian Bertrand/Shutterstock